ding-lab/pollock/README.md

   * The key to use for training the pollock module.
 The key can be one of the following: 1) A string representing a column in the metadata of the input seurat object or .obs attribute of the scanpy anndata object, or 2) filepath to a .txt file where each line is a cell type label.
 The number of lines must be equal to the number of cells in the input object.
 The cell types must also be in the same order as the cells in the input object.
 By default if the input is a Seurat object pollock will use cell type labels in @active.ident, or if the input is a scanpy anndata object pollock will use the label in .obs["leiden"].

 --alpha ALPHA
-  * This parameter controls how regularized the BVAE is. .0001 is the default.
+  * This parameter controls how regularized the VAE is. .0001 is the default.
 If you increase alpha the cell embeddings are typically more noisy, but also more generalizable.
 If you decrease alpha the cell embeddings are typically less noisy, but also less generalizable.

 --epochs EPOCHS
   * Number of epochs to train the neural net for.
 Default is 20.